How to Get ISO 27001 Certified: A Practical Starting Guide

 This article explores SaaS sprawl from an operational perspective.
 It is intended for CIOs, IT Directors, Heads of IT Operations, and Application Owners who want to reduce repetitive support questions across tools such as Salesforce, Workday, Microsoft 365, Copilot, ERP and HR systems, and other specialised applications.
 We look at why SaaS sprawl increases support demand, how in-app guidance helps users complete tasks correctly, and how organisations can simplify their software landscape without slowing innovation.

 On paper, your application landscape may look controlled: one main CRM, one HR system, one collaboration suite, perhaps one ERP.
-In reality, each of these core platforms is surrounded by many additional tools — plug-ins, specialised SaaS products, AI assistants, team-specific apps, and older systems that are still in use.
+In reality, each of these core platforms is surrounded by many additional tools -- plug-ins, specialised SaaS products, AI assistants, team-specific apps, and older systems that are still in use.

-As explained in our article How SaaS sprawl quietly overloads IT support (and how to fix it), this growing mix of tools creates complexity that is often felt first by IT support teams.
+This growing mix of tools creates complexity that is often felt first by IT support teams.
 Employees must navigate multiple interfaces, different logins, and overlapping features, making everyday tasks harder than they should be.

 Common signs of SaaS sprawl include:

 All of this increases the mental effort required to complete everyday tasks.
-When processes are complex, rarely used, or spread across multiple tools, such as expense approvals, HR updates, or multi-step sales workflows, employees often turn to the service desk for help.
+When processes are complex, rarely used, or spread across multiple tools -- such as expense approvals, HR updates, or multi-step sales workflows -- employees often turn to the service desk for help.
 Over time, SaaS sprawl increases reliance on support teams simply because it becomes harder for users to know where to go and what to do.

 This is where a Digital Adoption Platform (DAP) changes the equation.
 Rather than treating training as something that happens before go-live, a DAP like Lemon Learning adds a thin layer of in-app support across your strategic tools: Salesforce, Workday, Microsoft 365 and Copilot, ERP, HRIS, internal portals, and even legacy desktop apps.
 That support can take several forms:

 For IT operations, the strategic move is to connect this adoption layer directly to your ticket patterns.
-Instead of guessing which guides to build, you start by mining your ITSM data:
+Instead of guessing which guides to build, start by mining your ITSM data:

-1. Identify your “top 20” SaaS related ticket types
+1. Identify your top SaaS-related ticket types.

 Look for patterns like "How do I book leave?", "Where do I update my bank details?", "How do I convert a lead in Salesforce?", "Why won't this invoice post?", or "How do I get Copilot in Teams?".
 These are the questions your service desk sees every week.

-2. Map each ticket type to a real workflow
+2. Map each ticket type to a real workflow.

 Work through the actual click path in the relevant system.
 Where do people get stuck?
 Is the logic unclear, the labels confusing, the steps too long, or the error messages cryptic?

-3. Turn those workflows into in‑app guidance
+3. Turn those workflows into in-app guidance.

-4. Instrument everything
+4. Instrument everything.

 Once in-app guidance is live, both users and support teams see immediate benefits.
 Employees receive clear, contextual help directly inside tools such as Workday, Salesforce, or Microsoft Copilot, helping them complete tasks correctly the first time.
+Support teams can link directly to this guidance instead of repeatedly explaining the same steps.
+Over time, simple requests decrease, leaving fewer but more meaningful support tickets -- and reducing the everyday friction that SaaS sprawl creates.

 To manage SaaS sprawl effectively, organisations need a simple and repeatable approach.
 The objective is not to eliminate every extra tool, but to gradually reduce unnecessary complexity without slowing down teams or blocking useful innovation.
-A practical approach includes:

 Step 1: Establish a joint view across IT operations, apps, and support.

 Bring together representatives from IT operations, the service desk, and key application owners (Salesforce, Workday/HRIS, Microsoft 365/Copilot, ERP).
-Agree on a single report that combines: SaaS ticket volumes by application and category; average handling time; and, where available, in‑app guide usage.
+Agree on a single report that combines SaaS ticket volumes by application and category, average handling time, and -- where available -- in-app guide usage.

 Step 2: Pick a small number of "fix first" journeys.